 What can I do?
 You can try to recover the sauce by removing bowl from bain-marie, add 2 tablespoons of cold water, and start to beat again.
 This is not a totally sure method, but it usually works.

 For adding butter, you will find many different recipes all claiming to be the only one that works: cold butter, very cold, in small pieces, clarified, etc. At my opinion there is no real difference between them.
-I found the way with melted butter easier and so I use it each time.
+I found the way with melted butter easier and faster.